marcusoftnet/marcusoftnet.github.io/_posts/2009-03-14-sprint-planner-helper-session-20.md

 Let’s go!

-Whooa – I ran into some [problems with routing](https://www.marcusoft.net/2009/03/aspnet-mvc-parameters-dictionary.html).
+Whoa – I ran into some [problems with routing](https://www.marcusoft.net/2009/03/aspnet-mvc-parameters-dictionary.html).
 Some problems that took me about two sessions (read: hours) to solve.
 To not bore you with details or meaningless posts of me scratching my head, I’ll sum it up in this post.

 Here is the layout of the “problem": I have an Action-method with two parameters: